Peter Squire: Falklands War

-No. 1 (F) Squadron became the first Royal Air Force unit to operate in a combat role from a British aircraft carrier since the Second World War and were assigned to the ground-attack role during the conflict.
+No. 1 (F) Squadron became the first Royal Air Force unit to operate in a combat role from a British aircraft carrier since the Second World War, and its Harriers were assigned to the ground-attack role during the conflict.

-Squire flew 24 sorties against Argentine positions in support of operations and during one mission, a 7.62 mm round fired from the ground penetrated the cockpit of his Harrier.
+Squire flew twenty-four Harrier sorties against Argentine positions in support of operations, and during one mission, a 7.62 mm round fired from the ground penetrated the cockpit of his mount.